Optimal weighted nearest neighbour classifiers: Introduction

-Weighted nearest neighbour classifiers were first studied by \citet{Royall1966}; see also \citet{BaileyJain1978}. \citet{Stone1977} proved that if $\max_{1 \leq i \leq n} w_{ni} \rightarrow 0$ as $n \rightarrow \infty$ and $\sum_{i=1}^k w_{ni} \rightarrow 1$ for some $k = k_n$ with $k/n \rightarrow 0$ as $n \rightarrow \infty$, then risk of the weighted nearest neighbour classifier converges to the risk of the Bayes classifier; see also \citet[p.179]{DGL1996}.
+Weighted nearest neighbour classifiers were first studied by \citet {Royall1966}; see also \citet{BaileyJain1978}. \citet{Stone1977} proved that if $\max_{1 \leq i \leq n} w_{ni} \rightarrow0$ as $n \rightarrow \infty$ and $\sum_{i=1}^k w_{ni} \rightarrow1$ for some $k = k_n$ with $k/n \rightarrow0$ as $n \rightarrow\infty$, then risk of the weighted nearest neighbour classifier converges to the risk of the Bayes classifier; see also \citet{DGL1996}, page 179.
 As mentioned above, this work attempts to study the difference between these risks more closely.
-Weighted nearest neighbour classifiers are also related to classifiers based on kernel estimates of each of the class densities; see for example the review by \citet{RaudysYoung2004}, as well as \citet{HallKang2005}.
-The $O(n^{-4/(d+4)})$ rates of convergence obtained in this paper for non-negative weights are the same as those obtained by \citet{HallKang2005} under similar twice-differentiable conditions with second-order kernel estimators of the class densities. \citet{Marron1983} proved that in a certain sense this is the minimax optimal rate, though his assumptions and context are slightly different from what is studied here.
-Further related work includes the literature on \emph{highest density region} or \emph{level set} estimation \citep{Polonik1995,RigolletVert2009,SamworthWand2010}.
+Weighted nearest neighbour classifiers are also related to classifiers based on kernel estimates of each of the class densities; see, for example, the review by \citet{RaudysYoung2004}, as well as \citet {HallKang2005}.
+The $O(n^{-4/(d+4)})$ rates of convergence obtained in this paper for nonnegative weights are the same as those obtained by \citet{HallKang2005} under similar twice-differentiable conditions with second-order kernel estimators of the class densities.
+Further related work includes the literature on \emph{highest density region} or \emph{level set} estimation [\citet{Polonik1995}, \citet{RigolletVert2009}, \citet{SamworthWand2010}].

 \citet{HallSamworth2005} and \citet{BiauDevroye2010} proved an analogous result for the bagged nearest neighbour classifier to the \citet{Stone1977} result described in the previous paragraph.
-More precisely, if the resample size $m = m_n$ used for the bagging diverges to infinity, and $m/n \rightarrow 0$ as $n \rightarrow \infty$, then the risk of the bagged nearest neighbour classifier converges to the Bayes risk.
-Note that this result does not depend on whether the resamples are taken with or without replacement from the training data. \citet{BCG2010} have recently proved a striking rate of convergence result for the bagged nearest neighbour estimate; this is described in greater detail in Section~\ref{Sec:Bagged}.
+More precisely, if the resample size $m = m_n$ used for the bagging diverges to infinity, and $m/n \rightarrow0$ as $n \rightarrow\infty$, then the risk of the bagged nearest neighbour classifier converges to the Bayes risk.
+Note that this result does not depend on whether the resamples are taken with or without replacement from the training data. \citet{BCG2010} have recently proved a striking rate of convergence result for the bagged nearest neighbour estimate; this is described in greater detail in Section~\ref{SecBagged}.